Yamusa85/check-in_system/README.md

 Simple and quite functional web system for receptionists at your mini conventions to check-in your guests.
+May be used online or in your local network.

 Default logopasses: admin/admin123, manager/manager123  (may be changed in app.py)